heidrich76/home_assistant_custom/ems-program-card/ReadMe.md

-# Simple Gallery Card Development
+# EMS Program Card Development

-A brief explanation how the simple gallery card is developed based on **"Vite** as development server.
+A brief explanation how the EMS program card is developed based on **"Vite** as development server.

 ## Installation